Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 Tui – O Porrino

-After a hearty breakfast we start our Camino at the Cathedral of St Mary of the Assumption of Tui.
-We will pass through the tunnel on the rua das Monxas, which goes underneath the convent building, and through picturesque narrow streets.
+After a hearty breakfast, we start our Camino at the Cathedral of St Mary of the Assumption of Tui.
+We will pass through the tunnel on the rua das Monxas, which goes underneath the convent building, and through picturesque, narrow streets.
 Our walk will continue along the original Roman route, the Via Romana XIX, as we pass by the historic Puente de a Veiga bridge, along country roads, through woods and across more bridges before we finally reach the town of O Porrino.

 Trekking: Approx 17km / 10.6 miles